MagnoSantos/magnosantos/README.md

 ### Hi there 👋 Welcome to my profile

 I'm a Consultant Software Developer!
-I currently work at [agap2IT](https://www.agap2-it.pt).
+I currently work at [Atlantico Europa](https://www.atlantico.eu/particulares).
 I like to work with software developer and DevOps.

  - 📌 Skills: C, C#, Java, JavaScript, Powershell, ...
  - 💙 In love with C# and React